Folsom Theft Lawyer The Gold Standard of Criminal Defense

 When your freedom is on the line, don’t wait to secure experienced representation.
 At Walsh Law, our highly skilled lawyers are committed to defending the rights of the accused in Folsom.
 With a proven track record of results and former prosecution experience, we can fight tirelessly to protect your hard-earned reputation.
 Our attorneys can thoroughly investigate your case, establish a robust defense, and advocate for the best possible outcome while guiding your legal steps with precision and transparency.

 Accused of theft in Folsom?
-Contact us online or call us at to (916) 610-3558 discuss your case with our seasoned defense lawyers.
+Contact us online or call our Folsom theft defense attorneys at (916) 610-3558 to discuss your case.

 What Constitutes Theft in California?